Single-cycle all-fiber frequency comb: Further work and conclusion

 We then demonstrated two immediate applications of the single-cycle driving pulse - SCG and IP-DFG.
 Pumped by the single-cycle pulses, we further introduce an all-fiber approach to efficiently provide frequency comb spectra up to 3.5 µm, with the possibility to improve the efficiency.
 Notably, the spectrum almost covers the entire MIR transmission window of silica glass.
 Coherent SCG in silica fibers with such coverage has only been showed numerically \cite{Laekgsgaard2013}, proving the possibility of new research aspects with single-cycle driving pulses.
-With 180 mW and a flat spectrum in 2 µm to 2.8 µm, this all-fiber system should be ideal for frequency comb spectroscopy aimed at monitoring greenhouse gases and atmospheric pollutants in this spectral window.
+With 180 mW and a flat spectrum in 2.1 µm to 2.8 µm, this all-fiber system should be ideal for frequency comb spectroscopy aimed at monitoring greenhouse gases and atmospheric pollutants in this spectral window.
 The power spectral density of the comb exceeds, or is on par with some of the most carefully designed waveguides for this wavelength window.
 Special fibers, such as silica photonic crystal fibers or soft glass fibers, can be spliced with low loss to our laser and lead to broader spectrum with higher power beyond 3 µm.
 In addition, we anticipate more power to be generated beyond 2.8 µm by tapering the silica PM-HNLF.

 Finally, we demonstrated MIR frequency comb generation using IP-DFG.
-With CSP crystal, we generated 860 µW, 63 fs CEP stable pulse centered at 8.2 µm.
+With CSP crystal, we generated 860 µW, 63 fs CEP stable pulse centered at 8.5 µm.
 OP-GaAs, with better transmission in MIR, yields spectrum centered from 9.5 µm to 11 µm, with 270 µW power.
 Using EOS, we can easily observe the CO\textsubscript{2} resonance in only 3 m beam path length.
 The MIR spectrum centered around 10 µm is particularly interesting for high sensitivity spectroscopy.
 Besides, the resolved MIR comb lines also showed the stabilized commercial frequency comb can be converted to single-cycle pulses in all-fiber configuration with low noise and timing jitter.
+The single cycle fiber laser and the IP-DFG setup is operated for at least five hours per day since September of 2019.
+The laser output power, spectrum, pulse duration and PER remain the same and no maintenance has been performed.
+The IP-DFG spectrum and power remain the same for both OP-GaAs and CSP crystals.